-• With each immediate release tramadol dose, the onset of effect is within one hour of use while the peak activity is reached in 2 to 3 hours after use.
-The duration of medication action is a few hours, which is why tramadol is dosed every 4 to 6 hours as needed.
+• With each tramadol/acetaminophen dose, the onset of effect is within 1 hour of use while the peak activity is reached in 2 to 3 hours after use.
+The duration of medication action is a few hours, which is why tramadol/acetaminophen is dosed every 4 to 6 hours as needed.